code-dispenser/Validated/README.md

 ## 8. Roadmap
 Full documentation (working on).

-Advanced scenario solutions in to placed in the /examples folder (working on) showing:
+Advanced scenario solutions to be placed in the /examples folder showing:

 - Multi-tenant configuration-driven validators (TenantValidationBuilder)

 - Validating domain value objects without polluting your domain model (Done)

-- Advanced collection and recursive scenarios
+- Advanced collection and recursive scenarios (working on)